glyphstone/mixtape-munger/README.md

 This utility is implemented as a Node.js project
 ## Prerequisites:
+Suggested minimum versions:

 node --version
 v8.9.4
 npm --version
 6.14.4

+### Platform
+This project was developed and tested under Ubuntu 18.04.4 using VSCode

 ## Project Setup and Quickstart
 1. Clone repo https://github.com/glyphstone/mixtape-munger.git to your local environment